kurtsev0103/StackViewController/README.md

 That's it!
 You can already use ```StackViewController``` in your project 🤩

-The StackViewController object is always available to you:

 ## Customization

 Create your own class signed under the ```StackViewConfigurationType``` protocol